-I. Prospective athletic training students

-- A. Any prospective student who does not meet all the required admission standards may be accepted on a probationary status if the 15 ATEP positions are not filled by other prospective students who meet all the required admission standards. - B. Any prospective student who is accepted on a probationary status must improve upon the deficient admission standard(s) within the following semester of being accepted into the ATEP on a probationary status. - C. If a student is placed on probationary status and does not improve towards meeting the required admissions standards within the following semester, that student will be terminated from the ATEP. - II.
-Current athletic training students - A. Any current student who fails to meet the retention standards will be put on a probationary status. - B. If a current student is on probationary status and fails to improve towards the deficient retention standard(s) within the following semester, that student will then be terminated from the ATEP.
+- I. Prospective athletic training students - A. Any prospective student who does not meet all the required admission standards may be accepted on a probationary status if all of the ATEP positions are not filled by other prospective students who meet all the required admission standards. - B. Any prospective student who is accepted on a probationary status must improve upon the deficient admission standard(s) within the following semester of being accepted into the ATEP on a probationary status. - C. If a prospective student is placed on probationary status entering the ATEP and does not improve towards meeting the required admissions standards within the following semester, that student will be terminated from the ATEP. - II.
+Current athletic training students - A. Any current student who fails to meet the retention standards will be put on a probationary status. - B. If a current student is on probationary status and fails to improve towards the deficient retention standard(s) within the following semester, that student will then be terminated from the ATEP. - C. If a student has been on probation and then meets the retention requirements, he/she will be removed from probation and then fails to maintain retention requirements a second time, such student will be terminated from the ATEP without the opportunity to reapply.